A2 · ElementaryEnglish

 • Please turn off the lights before you leave.

-• I gave up smoking last year.
+• I gave up coffee last year.

 B. Intransitive Phrasal Verbs